AlissaHead/FantasyFightingGame_C/README.md

 # FantasyFightingGame
 This is an ongoing passion project of a simple command-line-based battle arena game written in C++.
 The game allows two players to select characters and engage in turn-based combat.

-**Note: This project is currently a _work in progress_.
-Feel free to contribute and help make it even better!**

 ## Features
 - Player vs Player combat.
 - Different character classes with unique abilities.